cyril/r_spec-clone.rb/README.md

 * Less features and an implementation with much less code complexity.
 * Spec files can also be executed directly with the `ruby` executable.
 * There is no option to activate monkey-patching.
-* Does not rely on hacks such as `at_exit` hook to trigger the tests.
+* It does not rely on hacks such as `at_exit` hook to trigger the tests.
-* Built-in matchers do not trust _actual_ and do not send it any message.
+* Built-in matchers do not trust _actual_ and do not send it messages.
-* The subject must be explicitly defined, otherwise it is not implemented.
+* The `subject` must be explicitly defined, otherwise it is not implemented.
+* Expectations cannot be added inside a `before` block.

 ## Important ⚠️